-The Leadership Consortium for Value & Science-Driven Health Care (formerly the Roundtable on Value & Science-Driven Health Care) is comprised of senior leader and innovator members whose organizations work collaboratively through the National Academy of Medicine in advancing progress toward a continuously learning health system, care that is more efficient and effective, and better health for Americans.
+The Leadership Consortium for a Value & Science-Driven Health System (formerly the Roundtable on Value & Science-Driven Health Care) is comprised of senior leader and innovator members whose organizations work collaboratively through the National Academy of Medicine in advancing progress toward a continuously learning health system, care that is more efficient and effective, and better health for Americans.

 This work is conducted through two types of activities:1

 Fostering the concepts, understanding, strategies, and progress toward a continuously learning health system2

 J. Michael McGinnis, Executive Director and NAM Senior Scholar | Bio and CV

 Marianne Hamilton Lopez, Senior Program Officer | firstname.lastname@example.org

 Michelle Johnston-Fleece, Senior Program Officer | MJFleece@nas.edu

 Katie Lewis Apton, Associate Program Officer | email@example.com